paolotous/Face-Recognition/README.md

 # Face-Recognition
-Machine Learning Model that recognizes the face by training on a dataset of images
+Machine Learning Model that recognizes the face by training on a dataset of images.

 # What you can do
 I would recommend at least 100 images for each person you would like the model to recognize.